Live at the Paramount (video): The performance

 Nirvana's Paramount performance featured a typical set list of the time, with material from Nevermind and the band's 1989 debut album Bleach, as well as set list regulars "Aneurysm", "Been a Son" and the 1990 single, "Sliver".
 The show also featured a cover of "Jesus Wants Me for a Sunbeam" by Scottish rock band the Vaselines, and an early version of "Rape Me", which Cobain wrote while Nevermind was being mixed.
+It was filmed using 16 mm film, which is why it was able to be released in high definition on Blu-ray.

 The show was filmed by a video crew the band's co-manager, John Silva, had hired for $250,000.
 Cobain had invited Ian Dickson and Nikki McClure, two friends of his from Olympia, Washington, to dance onstage, and they wore shirts that read "Girl" and "Boy", respectively.

 English music journalist Everett True, a friend of Cobain's, described the Paramount show as "the end of an era" that showed that "incontrovertibly, Nirvana was now big news".
 Seattle photographer Charles Peterson, acclaimed for his role in documenting the rise of the city's grunge scene, recalled that "the record label, unbeknownst to Nirvana, had set up a big film shoot.
 There were six guys all clad in black running around with compact 35mm movie cameras and I was like, 'This is the beginning of the end.'
 It was so unfair to their home audience because it stilted the performance.
 It reeked of money."